 Coaching: the key here is giving yourself positive, reassuring, and calm messages, rather than continuing with the tense, anxious, and angry thoughts.
 When I do this, I think things like “I can get through this.
 It will be OK.
 I can handle whatever happens.
 I am going to calmly do my best.”
 Everyone will have a different way of doing this, and some people like to imagine this in the voice of someone who cares about them, or with the image of that person telling them those things.

-Emerging: the key in this final step is calmly reentering the world.
-Rather than just stopping this process and jumping back in, focus on going back to what you need to do with the same peace you might have when you wake up from a nice sleep.
+Emerging: the key in this step is calmly reentering the world.
+Rather than just stopping your relaxation time and jumping back in to the flow of your day, focus on going back to what you need to do with the same peace you might have when you wake up from a nice sleep.
 Just gently getting back into the flow of your day.
-This should keep your mind and body in relaxed and positive states.
+This should keep your mind and body in relaxed and positive states for longer.

-Once you get a sequence down and learn what parts work for you, I’d encourage you to innovate and find little tricks that will specifically make this more powerful for your life.
+Once you get some of these down and learn what parts work for you, I’d encourage you to innovate and find little tricks that will specifically make this more powerful for your life, as well as blend some of them together.
 I would also suggest practicing this everyday for 5-10 minutes, especially during times of lower stress, because the effect is cumulative.
-Meaning, there will be a faster and greater impact the 20th time you do this compared to the first.
-If it doesn’t work right away, stay with it and keep going, and consider adding in an extra component or two.
+Meaning, there will be a faster and greater impact the 20th time you do these things compared to the first when you are still learning them.
+If it doesn’t work right away, stay with it and keep going, and consider adding in an extra part to it.
 Finally, if this process isn’t preferred for you, try doing the 5-step Processing Emotions as an alternative.

 Previous versions: 10/13/13, 04/19/14